beacn-on-linux/beacn-lib/README.md

 | `tokio`    | Async support with tokio                      |
 | `async-rt` | Async support with other runtimes (e.g. smol) |

-If you are compiling for WASM, you sould only use the `async` feature.
+If you are compiling for WASM, you should only use the `async` feature.

 ## Warnings
 When used against a Beacn Mix and Mix Create, termination of an application while an image is mid-send may cause